 class="zpheading zpheading-style-none zpheading-align-left " data-editor="true"><div><p><b><span style="font-size:32px;">Performance-Relevant Mechanisms of Action</span></b></p></div></h2></div>

-<div data-element-id="elm_FdxOMobNEnIciVBQ7Pu3Kg" data-element-type="text" class="zpelement zpelem-text "><style></style><div class="zptext zptext-align-left " data-editor="true"><div><p>The primary value of high-energy WBV lies in its ability to acutely increase neuromuscular activation.
+<div data-element-id="elm_FdxOMobNEnIciVBQ7Pu3Kg" data-element-type="text" class="zpelement zpelem-text "><style></style><div class="zptext zptext-align-left " data-editor="true"><div><p>The primary value of high-intensity WBV lies in its ability to acutely increase neuromuscular activation.
 Vibration stimulates muscle spindles and Ia afferents, enhancing reflexive muscle activation and increasing motor unit recruitment.(1) Systematic reviews demonstrate that WBV can transiently improve lower-limb neuromuscular output and explosive force production, although the magnitude of effect varies depending on protocol design and athlete training status.
-(2)</p><p><br/></p><p>From a clinical perspective, WBV should be viewed as a neuromuscular amplifier rather than a replacement for progressive strengthening or sport-specific loading.</p></div></div>
+(2)</p><p><br></p><p>From a clinical perspective, WBV should be viewed as a neuromuscular amplifier rather than a replacement for progressive strengthening or sport-specific loading.</p></div></div>

 </div><div data-element-id="elm_Ud7j9k8ubw_RmQDtBD-ZHg" data-element-type="heading" class="zpelement zpelem-heading "><style></style><h2